IENT/YUView/HACKING.md

 Don't mark class members with any prefix.
 If you have a modern IDE it can tell you what type/class the variable you are looking at is a member of.
-If you want to you can probably also configure it to highlight class members dirrefently compared to local variables so there is really no reason to put it in the name:
+If you want to you can probably also configure it to highlight class members differently compared to local variables so there is really no reason to put it in the name:

     int iSomeName;             // Don't